-Set at very heart of more than 2000 years of history, Haltwhistle is the geographical the Centre of Britain (mid-point of the longest line of longitude that can be drawn through Britain with its centre on land) and it’s at the centre of everything that keeps visitors returning to England’s most dramatic countryside year after year.
+Set at very heart of more than 2000 years of history, Haltwhistle is the geographical Centre of Britain (mid-point of the longest line of longitude that can be drawn through Britain with its centre on land) and it’s at the centre of everything that keeps visitors returning to England’s most dramatic countryside year after year.
 The name Haltwhistle, earlier Hautwysel, is believed to be derived from its location, signifying either ‘The high hill by two rivers’ or ‘The watch on high’.
-In either case this would have much to do with the oval shaped mount called Castle Hill, which was fortified from ancient times by an earthworks and castle, parts of which remained until the mid sixties.
+In either case this would have much to do with the oval-shaped mount called Castle Hill, which was fortified from ancient times by an earthwork and castle, parts of which remained until the mid-sixties.

 Nestling beside the River South Tyne, Haltwhistle is the closest town to the stunning central section of the Hadrian’s Wall World Heritage site and the Northumberland National Park, both of which are only about 2 miles (3kms) away.
 As a base to explore the magnificent surrounding area, Haltwhistle couldn’t be better positioned.
 Within one hour’s drive are Carlisle, Gretna & South West Scotland to the west, Kielder Water, Redesdale and the English & Scottish Borders to the north, and the historical attractions of the Northumbria Coast and the city of Newcastle to the east.
 To the south are the wonderful open spaces of The Northern Pennines, an area of outstanding natural beauty.